edbzn/blog/content/blog/reusable-layouts-in-angular/index.md

 > Let me try to explain, what is a layout component in Angular, and how to build modular applications using this technique.

 Layout components are used to hold common layout composition.
-This design enables to reuse layouts across different parts of your application.
-It will also simplify underlying components and enforce the single responsibility principle.
+This design enables reusing layouts across different parts of your application.
+It also simplify underlying components template and enforce the single responsibility principle.

 ## The view layer architecture